teamILLO/Stockin/Sprint Progress Report/Sprint2_progress_report.md

 ## Team contribution
 #### Junheok
 He composed the Frontend Relations and api of Pre-login page, constructed VIEW and Testing plan in design and planning.
-And he implemented the frontend in collaboration with Woohyoung, mainly coding and testing test codes.
+And he led the overall project direction, implemented the frontend in collaboration with Woohyoung, mainly coding and testing test codes.

 #### Wooyoung
 She composed the Frontend Relations and api of Detail Page, drew up Frontend design and Implementation plan in design and planning, And she implemented the frontend part with Junheok, mainy designed and implemented header and footer, and implemented detail page and searchbox.